nuagenetworks/vspkdoc/_sources/v5_0/nusubnet.rst.txt

 - ``gateway_mac_address``: None

+- ``access_restriction_enabled``: This attribute specifies whether subnet is enabled with access restrictions.
+Note: Applicable to shared infrastructure enterprise subnets.

 - ``address``: IP address of the subnet defined.
 In case of zone, this is an optional field for and allows users to allocate an IP address range to a zone.
 The VSD will auto-assign IP addresses to subnets from this range if a specific IP address is not defined for the subnet

+- ``advertise``: Subnet will be advertised in Overlay and WAN BGP

 - ``default_action``: If PAT is disabled then this flag indicates what to do if routes don't exist in overlay, will default to drop | possible values USE_UNDERLAY, DROP_TRAFFIC Possible values are USE_UNDERLAY, DROP_TRAFFIC, .